borenstein-lab/MIMOSA2shiny/docs/faqs.md

 <h4 id="mimosa1">How is MIMOSA2 different from MIMOSA1?</h4>
 MIMOSA2 and MIMOSA1 answer the same general questions: Which metabolites vary consistently with microbial metabolic potential?
 What taxa and reactions do they appear to depend on?
 MIMOSA2 has expanded input and modeling options and uses a more consistent statistical approach for doing so.
 It also presents analysis results in a more user-friendly format via the web server.
-See [the manuscript](link) for a more detailed comparison of the two.

 <h4 id="metabolites">Why does MIMOSA2 only analyze some of my metabolites?
 Why does the set of analyzed metabolites depend on the analysis settings?</h4>
 MIMOSA2 assesses whether your observations are consistent with what we know about microbial metabolism from a specific database or set of metabolic reconstructions.